Fairlight Station History

 The Board

 Doug and Mari Harpur are majority shareholders of Fairlight Station Ltd and LLC.
-Doug is chairman of North Oaks Investments LLC, a private personal holding company owned by members of the Harpur family that manages a group of approximately 50 companies including forestry, farming, land development and associated industries, with operations in Alberta and Quebec, Canada, and Oregon and Minnesota, USA.
+Doug is chairman of North Oaks Investments LLC, a private personal holding company owned by members of the Harpur family.
+Mari was born into an agricultural based family in the Midwestern United States and grew up on a pig farm.
+Today they manage a group of approximately 50 companies including forestry, farming, land development and associated industries, with operations in Alberta and Quebec, Canada, and Oregon and Minnesota, USA.
 While based in the Northern Hemisphere, Doug has NZ parentage and has NZ citizenship.
-He spends a significant amount of time in this country.
-Fairlight Station was purchased in the late 1990s, signaling a significant diversification from northern hemisphere operations into Douglas fir forestry and livestock farming in New Zealand.
-Doug has a passion for achieving top performance in his farming and forestry enterprises, and has invested heavily in establishing Fairlight Station Ltd, and LLC as among the larger and highest performing mixed sheep/cattle/deer farming operations in NZ.
-Doug places high value on knowledge and evidence-based farming and forestry.
-Establishing the Fairlight Foundation complements similar ventures in Canada and the USA aimed at fostering opportunities for young, often professional people, in a range of largely ecological contexts.
+They spend a significant amount of time in this country.
+Fairlight Station was purchased by Doug and Mari in the early 2,000s.
+This acquisition signalled a significant diversification from northern hemisphere operations into Douglas fir forestry and livestock farming in New Zealand.
+They have a passion for achieving top performance in their farming and forestry enterprises, and have invested heavily in establishing Fairlight Station Ltd, and LLC as among the larger and highest performing mixed sheep/cattle/deer farming operations in NZ.
+Doug and Mari place high value on knowledge and evidence-based farming and forestry.
+Establishing the Fairlight Foundation complements similar ventures in Canada aimed at fostering opportunities for young, often professional people, in a range of largely ecological contexts.

 |